Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 ![](/Docs%20and%20research/Image%20files/Slitscan.png)

 The **slit-scan mode infinite** makes streaks whatever the scene.
 It gives interesting effects with long moving objects (trains) or natural scenes in the wind.
-It completely obliterates the backgropung and only moving objects are pictured.
+It completely obliterates the background and only moving objects can be seen.
 It acts exactly as a [photo-finish](https://en.wikipedia.org/wiki/Photo_finish), in slower however due to sensor limitations.
 The **slit-scan mode x128** scans the whole scene line by line, the immobile backgroung is conserved.
 Only the moving objects of the scene will be deformed in a grotestque fashion.
 Using this mode with a Game Boy Camera sensor is an idea of [Andreas Hahn](https://github.com/HerrZatacke).
 Both mode loop infinitely as long as **PUSH** is not pressed.

 ## Some timelapses made with the M64282FP sensor